SilhouettesForYou/SilhouettesForYou.github.io/source/about/index.md

 ## Research

-* An effective ROI extracting method for color brain slice in assisting the diagnostic analysis of epilepsy[^1]
+* An effective ROI extracting method for color brain slice in assisting the diagnostic analysis of epilepsy{% ref 1 %}
-* A Fragment Fracture Surface Segmentation Method Based on Learning of Local Geometric Features on Margins Used for Automatic Utensil Reassembly[^2]
+* A Fragment Fracture Surface Segmentation Method Based on Learning of Local Geometric Features on Margins Used for Automatic Utensil Reassembly{% ref 2 %}

 ## Experience